JakeIwen/slack-stack/README.md

 =================

 Capable of archiving and updating Slack channel messages into a JSON file.
+Deletes last saved archive on channel after uploading new one.

 Must store Slack API token in .env file.